DsosaH/osticket-postconfg/README.md

 </p>
 <br/>
 <h2>Agents</h2>
-<p>Agents are the ones in charge of solving the tickes that come to the help desk.
+<p>Agents are the ones in charge of solving the tickets that come to the help desk.
 Each agent can be assigned roles, departments and teams.<br>
-  To create a new agent we go to <ins>Admin Panel -> Agents -> Add New Agent</ins>.
+  To create a new agent, we go to <ins>Admin Panel -> Agents -> Add New Agent</ins>.
 </p>
 <p>